 As the holidays draw near, so do all of the “things” that come with them.
-From decorations to gifts, the holidays bring some major “stuff” into our homes.
+From decorations to food and gifts, they bring a whole lot of “stuff” into our homes.
 To prepare your home for the holidays, the best way to keep the clutter out of your home during the season is to declutter, purge, and organize before it arrives.

-Here are our best tips on how to prepare your home for the holidays so you can avoid clutter and overwhelm in your space.
+Here are our best tips on preparing your home for the holidays to avoid clutter and overwhelm in your space.

 1. Start By Letting Go

 When it comes to preparing your home for the holidays, the first thing you absolutely must do is purge and declutter.
 Be relentless when it comes to decluttering!

 Move through your home and declutter each room and space at a time.
 Once you have purged what doesn’t serve you anymore, you can begin organizing and designating spots for any gifts that will come in.

 No one wants to clean deep those forgotten spaces that are in our homes in the middle of the holiday rush when guests are coming the next day.

 Hit those forgotten spots of your home with a good, deep clean well before the holidays arrive.
 This way, you can simply do a quick freshen as the holidays near.
 Imagine the time and energy you will save!